Hueless101/LibriumPortfolio/README.md

 -Working on a Fireball Magic Projetile, similar to the one shown in 2020 but better
-- Also this is my MOST recent project so I'm not done
+- Also this is my MOST recent project so I'm not done(edit: december 2023, I ditched this proj btw)